everping/ctfs/2015/10/asis/crypto/Bodu/README.md

 After a while of confusion and reading other attacks on RSA, I started paying attention to the Challenge name and realized Bodu = Boneh and Durfee attack.

 The explanation is, Wiener’s attack is only applied when `d<N^0.25`, if d is greater than this value, there is no answer.
-Two researchers Dan Boneh and Glenn Durfee then offered their own method to find d based on lattice basis reduction and allow finding `d < N^0.292`.
+Two researchers Dan Boneh and Glenn Durfee then offered their own method to find private exponent based on lattice basis reduction and allow finding `d < N^0.292`.

 I found an Implementation of Boneh and Durfee Attack at https://github.com/mimoo/RSA-and-LLL-attacks (Thanks to David Wong).
 It works on Sagemath